 Integrative Biology Laboratory

-Edward Stites uses mathematical and computational models to study the behaviors of signaling networks implicated in cancer.
+Edward Stites uses mathematical and computational models to study the behaviors of genetic signaling networks implicated in cancer.
 Signaling proteins operate within large, complex networks and even when the roles of individual proteins are well understood, the behavior of the network of proteins can be difficult to predict.
-Stites uses his methods to reveal the how these networks promote cancer and respond to treatment.
+Stites’ methods reveal how these networks promote cancer and respond to treatment.
 Mathematical models help illuminate the unknowns.
 They help formulate new hypotheses for experimental testing.
 The incorporation of data-driven models into cancer research should enable quicker and more efficient progress.

-Stites developed a mathematical model of the RAS signaling pathway that revealed multiple unexpected behaviors by the most common activating mutations in human cancer.
+Stites developed a mathematical model of the RAS gene signaling pathway that revealed multiple unexpected behaviors by the most common cancer-activating mutations in human cancer.
 This work also demonstrated how mathematical models can be used to study cancer-promoting mutations.

 Stites’ modeling found that certain mutations (such as mutations in the NF1 tumor suppressor gene) amplified the effects of other gene mutations, suggesting that certain combinations of mutations work together to drive cancer.
 These results were borne out with experiments using cancer cells and were observed in sequenced cancer genomes.